butttcoin/0xBUTT/readme.md

 DEPLOYMENT ADDRESS:
 0x615E3b6A61e8A5C9f3332752eF82517224857b32

-Note: due to burning, tokens may not be initially transferred and divided to DEV, COMMUNITY and DEPLOYMENT addresses.
-Nevertheless, tokens will be divided if it becomes too complicated or when the right time comes to start burning the tokens.
+Note: due to burning, tokens may not be initially transferred and divided to DEV, COMMUNITY and EXCHANGES addresses, while remaining on a DEPLOYMENT address.
+Nevertheless, tokens will be divided if it becomes too complicated to track them or when the right time comes to start burning the tokens.

 ## Metrics